Ozioma7/TraCalorie/README.md

 # Calories Tracker

-This app helps you to the amount of calories consumed
+This app helps you to track the amount of calories you consumed